 Operating and financial review

-Arafura Resources Limited incurred a group loss of \$3,413,332 for the 30 June 2017 period.
-The loss is significantly less than the 2016 financial year loss of \$31,924,936 that was primarily driven by a large impairment recognised on deferred evaluation expenditure.
+Arafura Resources Limited incurred a group loss of \$5,115,412 for the 30 June 2018 period.
+The loss is significantly higher than the 2017 period due to an impairment of the Jervois tenement in the current financial year.